Aicent-Stack/rpki-immune/README.md

   where \( T \) is the tensor slice, and the result must match the expected Merkle root published in the RPKI DAG.
 - **Hijack detection**: If a downstream node alters even one token in a KV-delta, the watermark mismatch triggers instantly — no need to re-run the full model.

 This watermark travels with every RTTP Pulse Frame payload.
-The header’s `rpk_fingerprint` is just the public key; the real immunity lives inside the tensor itself.
+The header’s `rpki_fingerprint` is just the public key; the real immunity lives inside the tensor itself.

 ### 3. Parallel Immune Scans — Zero-Microsecond Verification on Every Pulse